Main Menu

 • There is an additional all-gender wheelchair accessible restroom upstairs off Libbey Court, to the right when facing the stairwell.

-• The restrooms in the Peristyle are wheelchair accessible.
+• The restrooms in the Peristyle and near the Family Center are wheelchair accessible.

 • All restrooms throughout the museum have a stall with bars available to aid those who need mobility assistance.